e-vinci/web3-2025/src/data/post/course-lessons/lesson-4-advanced-state.md

     import { Router } from 'express';
     import * as ExpenseController from './expenseController';
     const router = Router();
-    router.get('/expenses', ExpenseController.listExpenses);
+    router.get('/', ExpenseController.listExpenses);
-    router.post('/expenses', ExpenseController.createExpense);
+    router.post('/', ExpenseController.createExpense);
-    router.get('/expenses/:id', ExpenseController.getExpenseDetail);
+    router.get('/:id', ExpenseController.getExpenseDetail);

     export default router;
     ```

 - **Implement User Routes**: The template already has a basic `userRouter` and `userController` for a sample user endpoint (check `src/api/user`).
 These are only present for illustrating what is a router, controller, model (which we call repository), and service.

 You can delete them all and start from scratch, or you can adapt them if you feel more comfortable.
 But there should be no line of code at the end of the exercice that you do not understand and own; we highly recommend that you delete the whole folder once you understand how the different files articulates.

   - `GET /users`: return list of all users.
-(We’ll need this for populating the user dropdown on the frontend.)

-  - Implement these by using Prisma `prisma.user.findMany({})`
-  - Wire up the routes in `userRouter.ts` and mount it in the main server

 -
 - **Implement Transfer Routes**: Create a new `transfer` module in `src/api/transfer`: You need to list and create transfer, similar to what you did for expenses.